wp-plugins/popup-by-supsystic/readme.txt

 = Subscription popup =

-Popup email forms have huge potential when it comes to list building, and even if you hate them, there�s no doubt that they work.
+Popup email forms have huge potential when it comes to list building, and even if you hate them, there's no doubt that they work.
 Professional bloggers unanimously agree that they increase subscription rates, and have had great success with them.

 = Support =